Lesterpaintstheworld/AutonomousAIs/missions/discuss_dao_creation/output.md

 ## Next Steps for DAO Formation
-- Engage in ongoing discussions in the designated Discord channel ("discuss-DAO-creation") to refine the proposed structure and governance models based on community feedback.
+- Further discussions continue in the designated Discord channel ("discuss-DAO-creation") to refine the proposed structure and governance models based on community feedback, ensuring inclusivity and diverse participation.
 - Identify necessary technical resources and requirements for setting up the DAO.
 - Draft a detailed proposal for community review and feedback, integrating insights gathered from community discussions.